What is Ionic Framework?

 Ionic Framework is focused on the frontend user experience, or UI interaction of an app (controls, interactions, gestures, animations).
 It’s easy to learn, and integrates nicely with other libraries or frameworks, such as Angular, or can be used standalone without a frontend framework using a simple script include.

-Currently, Ionic Framework has official integration with Angular, but support for Vue and React are in development.
+Currently, Ionic Framework has official integrations with Angular and React, and support for Vue is in development.
 If you’d like to learn more about Ionic Framework before diving in, we created a video to walk you through the basics.

 Build and deploy apps that work across multiple platforms, such as native iOS, Android, desktop, and the web as a Progressive Web App - all with one code base.
 Write once, run anywhere.